zspencer/rbhint/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected behavior

-Describe here how you expected RuboCop to behave in this particular situation.
+Describe here how you expected RbHint to behave in this particular situation.

 ## Actual behavior